Past Catalyse Event

 Group Size

-Places are limited to a maximum of thirty participants.
+Places were limited to a maximum of thirty participants.